Daniel Mminele: Career

 Mminele's career began at Westdeutsche Landesbank Girozentrale, where he spent eight years (1987 to 1995) in various roles at its offices in Düsseldorf and London.
 He returned to South Africa in 1995 and spent approximately two years each at Commerzbank as a customer relations manager in corporate banking, and at African Merchant Bank as a project and structured finance specialist, both based in Johannesburg.
 In 1999, he joined the South African Reserve Bank.
 In 2009, he was appointed Deputy Governor, responsible for financial markets and international economic relations.

-He served as chief executive officer of Absa Group from 15 January 2020 until 20 April 2021, becoming the first person of African descent to hold that role.
+He was chief executive officer of Absa Group from 15 January 2020 until 20 April 2021, becoming the first person of African descent to hold that role.

 Honors and awards

 While at the SARB, he was a member of the Reserve Bank's Monetary Policy Committee and Financial Stability Committee.
-He is noted as being the first Black African to serve as CEO of Absa.
+He is the first Black African CEO of Absa.
 In 2018, German President Frank-Walter Steinmeier bestowed the Great Order of Merit upon Mminele for his contributions to promoting German-South African relations.
 This order is the highest honor Germany can confer on an individual for services to the country.

 In 2019, he was awarded the Lifetime Achiever Award by the Association of Black Securities and Investment Professionals (ABSIP).